-- d Town Centre Leisure lease extension (Ian Tomes, Strategic Asset Manager) - Due to the Covid pandemic the Town Centre Leisure lease has been extended to October 2021 to accommodate the housing pods provision for rough sleepers.
-There have also been costs relating to the assignment of the footbridge licence costs, giving a projected total cost of £558,000 in 2021-22. - e Taxis and Private Hire Vehicles (Joanne McIntosh, Director of Legal and Democratic Services) Activity levels for 2021/22 have been lower than forecast for Private Car Hire and Taxi Licences resulting in an overspend for the service. - f Civic Events (Frank Jeffrey, Democratic Services Manager,) Costs relating to Civic Events such as Remembrance Sunday, Civic Service, Civic Reception, Freedom of Borough and Peace Garden Service have either been scaled down for 2021 or postponed until 2022 due to the Covid-19 pandemic - g Mayors Car and Driver (Frank Jeffrey, Democratic Services Manager,) The Mayors duties have been limited due to the Covid-19 pandemic resulting in a saving on the costs associated to the Mayors car and driver. - h Legal Costs (Joanne McIntosh, Director of Legal and Democratic Services) This overspend is in respect of legal costs associated with commercial properties that have been contracted out to external solicitors due to the volume of work. - i Lightbox (Steve May, Leisure Services Manager) There is an overspend of £26,000 in 2021-22 due to contract inflation. - j Planning Inquiry Costs (Joanne McIntosh, Director of Legal and Democratic Services) In May 2021 the Planning Inspectorate held an inquiry into the Woking Football Club Stadium and associated developments planning appeals.
-There will be a second planning inquiry in relation to a site in Goldsworth Road later in the year.
-The cost to the Council is forecast to be approximately £268,882. - k Interest Costs (Neil Haskell, Financial Services Manager) Loans to group companies have been lower than budgeted resulting in a reduction in income received, however this is offset by a reduction in associated PWLB interest paid and slippage in other project costs.
-Long term borrowing has been taken recently to take advantage of low interest rates. - I On-going Pension Costs (Leigh Clarke, Director of Finance) On-going pension costs are £35,600 less than budgeted during 2021-22. - M Public Liability Claims (Geoff McManus, Director of Neighbourhood Services) During 2021-22 there has been a number of public liability claims resulting in costs of £30,600 being the insurance excess payable by the council.

-n Staff and Member Training (Amanda Jeffrey, Human Resources Manager)
+d Town Centre Leisure lease extension (Ian Tomes, Strategic Asset Manager)

+Due to the Covid pandemic the Town Centre Leisure lease has been extended to October 2021 to accommodate the housing pods provision for rough sleepers.
+There have also been costs relating to the assignment of the footbridge licence costs, giving a projected total cost of £558,000 in 2021-22.

+- e Taxis and Private Hire Vehicles (Joanne McIntosh, Director of Legal and Democratic Services) Activity levels for 2021/22 have been lower than forecast for Private Car Hire and Taxi Licences resulting in an overspend for the service. - f Civic Events (Frank Jeffrey, Democratic Services Manager,) Costs relating to Civic Events such as Remembrance Sunday, Civic Service, Civic Reception, Freedom of Borough and Peace Garden Service have either been scaled down for 2021 or postponed until 2022 due to the Covid-19 pandemic - g Mayors Car and Driver (Frank Jeffrey, Democratic Services Manager,) The Mayors duties have been limited due to the Covid-19 pandemic resulting in a saving on the costs associated to the Mayors car and driver. - h Legal Costs (Joanne McIntosh, Director of Legal and Democratic Services) This overspend is in respect of legal costs associated with commercial properties that have been contracted out to external solicitors due to the volume of work. - Lightbox (Steve May, Leisure Services Manager) There is an overspend of £26,000 in 2021-22 due to contract inflation. - j Planning Inquiry Costs (Joanne McIntosh, Director of Legal and Democratic Services) In May 2021 the Planning Inspectorate held an Public Inquiry into the Woking Football Club Stadium and associated developments planning appeals.
+A second Inquiry was held in November/ December 2021 in relation to a site in Goldsworth Road (known as Ecoworld).
+The total cost to the Council of these appeals and a smaller appeal relating to a site at Crown Place, Chertsey Road is £269k. - k Interest Costs (Neil Haskell, Financial Services Manager) Loans to group companies have been lower than budgeted resulting in a reduction in income received, however this is offset by a reduction in associated PWLB interest paid and slippage in other project costs.
+Long term borrowing has been taken recently to take advantage of low interest rates.
+The Council's Minimum Revenue Provision (MRP) is also estimated to be £706,000 less than budgeted in 2021/22.
+This is due to changes in project timings and expenditure (MRP is not charged until an asset is completed). - I On-going Pension Costs (Leigh Clarke, Director of Finance) On-going pension costs are £35,600 less than budgeted during 2021-22. - M Public Liability Claims (Geoff McManus, Director of Neighbourhood Services) During 2021-22 there has been a number of public liability claims resulting in costs of £30,600 being the insurance excess payable by the council. - n Staff and Member Training (Amanda Jeffrey, Human Resources Manager)